tapjs/tapjs/docs/src/content/docs/api/grep/index.md

 argument to the `tap` executable.
 That is, instead of `tap test/*.js`, do `tap test/foo.js` to just run a single file.

+Tests that do not match the grep expression are treated as `SKIP` tests, but they are not reported by the default `treport` output.

 ## Command Line Usage

 On the [command-line](/docs/cli/), specify one or more patterns with